„Future and Career Plans Before High School Graduation“ (ZuBAb)

 In order to achieve the objectives of the project, different methods will be employed.

 Secondly, external data sources will be used to examine the program’s impact, thereby extending the existing results with secondary data.
-Using a quasi-experimental design, the higher education enrolment rates at schools where the counselling program is offered will be compared to those at comparable schools where the program is not offered.
+Using a quasi-experimental design, the higher education enrollment rates at schools where the counseling program is offered will be compared to those at comparable schools where the program is not offered.
 This will allow for a quasi-experimental estimate of the program’s effect at the population level.

 Thirdly, the already collected longitudinal data (from the randomized controlled trial) will be statistically analyzed, with multivariate analysis methods being employed to investigate, for example, the long-term effects of the program and potential gender-specific differences.